cq2-co/cq2/README.md

 There are no chat/forum platforms built for complex discussions.

-Discussions using existing platforms often turn into a mess of sub-discussions around quotes.
-You're forced to mentally manage who quoted what from where.
+Discussions using existing platforms turn into a mess of unorganised comments.
 People talk over one another and topics get mixed up.
+Replies to a particular topic are spread across different comments and you’re forced to mentally manage all the quotes and their replies.

-Meetings are hit-or-miss.
-When it comes to complex and lengthy discussions, they often go nowhere.
-Many meetings benefit from taking a break to analyse deeper or reflect further, but there is never enough time.
+In-person discussions are hit-or-miss, and most often go nowhere.
+They favour speaking ability.
+Instead of well-formed thoughts, you often get impulsive responses and hot takes.
+Many discussions benefit from taking a break to gather evidence or think more but there’s never enough time.

-**CQ2 lets you create organised discussions around specific quotes.
-Hyper-focus on one thing at a time.
-No more losing context.
-No more copy-pasting quotes.**
+**In CQ2, forget quote hell — create threads around specific quotes and find all replies related to a topic at one place.
+No more mess of unorganised comments — create threads inside threads so that each thread stays on topic and organised.
+Never lose context of where you are — see all parent threads of the current thread in the same view.**

 ## Get in touch